-Portsmouth, one of five cities along the state-line in Virginia which were allowed by legislators to host casinos as a measure to boost regional economic development and fill the city’s coffers, is still divided on the question whether a casino would be beneficial or not for the city.
+Portsmouth, one of five cities along the state-line in Virginia which were allowed by legislators to host casinos as a measure to boost regional economic development and fill the city’s coffers, is still divided on the question of whether a casino would be beneficial or not for the city.

 Weeks away from the November 3 Referendum vote, city leaders are not yet convinced of the merits a gambling establishment such as a casino resort would bring to the city and the community.
-Some of them touted the benefits of such projects for years, others still question whether a casino is the right fit for the city.
+Some of them touted the benefits of such projects for years, others still question whether a casino is a right fit for the city.

 State Senator Louise Lucas is among the proponents of the idea and her decade-long efforts to convince the General Assembly to allow gambling in the commonwealth are now just hanging on the support the project would receive to pass the vote.

 Another city leader, the Director of Economic Development Robert Moore has been promoting the benefits of the casino for months, touting the project a “game changer” for the city.
 Indeed, the gambling establishment which would be built in partnership with Rush Street Gaming would not be just a casino, but a whole entertainment complex.

 Rivers Casino Portsmouth

 The proposed $300 million Rivers Casino will be spread across 400,000 square feet along Interstate 264, to form the so-called Entertainment District.
 Besides a casino, the complex will have a hotel, a conference hall, several restaurants, as well as a parking garage and surface parking.